sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 ~~~~

 Finally, add the shell script used to run `cmake`.
 Create a file
-`/work/cmake_spectre.sh` and put the following into it, replacing the
+`/work/cmake_spectre.sh` and put the following into it, replacing the last line
-last line with the path to your spectre clone.
+with the path to your spectre clone.
+One way to do this is to open a terminal
+and run `code /work/spectre-build-clang/cmake_spectre.sh`
 ~~~~
 #!/bin/bash
 cd /work/spectre-build-clang